-- Consultation with educational staff and families
+- Consultation with school staff and families;

-- Liaison with community health agencies
+- Aligning services with community health agencies

 - Involvement with the IEP process

 Occupational and Physical Therapists help children to function in their occupation or life roles such as school tasks, play and self-care activities.
-The goal is to promote functional independence for each student within the school and community and to enhance their educational goals.
+The goal is to promote functional independence for each student within the school and community, and to enhance their educational goals.
 Specific areas looked at include: